 To have the rights of horses for themselves.

-The asses from now on presume to enjoy jewelled
+The asses from now on presume to enjoy

 Saddles, and to have their manes always combed.
 200